hars-singh/Test/Result/README.md

-#Result Folder
-This keeps image set of results obtained both numerically and graphically.
+This folder keeps image set of results obtained both numerically and graphically.